Privacy Policy

 We are committed to full compliance with the Unsolicited Electronic Messages Act 2007.

-By subscribing to emails and/or text communications, or otherwise providing your email address and/or mobile number, you consent to receiving emails and/or texts (as the case may be) which promote and market our products and services, or the products and services of others, from time to time.
+By subscribing to emails and/or text communications, or otherwise providing your email address and/or mobile number for this purpose, you consent to receiving emails and/or texts (as the case may be) which promote and market our products and services, or the products and services of others, from time to time.

 Once you have unsubscribed from the email or text communications, you will be removed from the corresponding marketing list as soon as is reasonably practicable.